Gkcloud5/Better-future/06-Story telling and Content creation/01- Tips to do better in Technical writing.md

 			* Best practice

 	* #### 2.3 Tools help to write things better

 	* #### 2.4 Research Skills

 	* #### 2.5 Networking
 		* Join Technical writing communities

 	* #### 2.6 Asking Feedback
-		* It will improve effeciency of a
+		* It will improve efficiency of a writing